Sales Engagement – The Definitive Guide

 - Integration of phone capabilities—Most sales engagement platform vendors started as sales email applications.
 More recently, many vendors have added dialing capabilities.
 The phone is a zero-tolerance channel – if it fails to deliver, it is changed out immediately.
 Dialing out of the sales engagement platforms has worked.
 Customers have adopted the phone feature and kept it and the potential for sales engagement platforms as true multi-channel tools has been realized.

 - Strong and growing partner ecosystems – Platform vendors do not have to directly support all the features required to round out the sales engagement platform, a robust partner channel is needed fill out the channels they don’t support directly like direct mail and chat and other key integrations, such as sales intelligence and conversational intelligence.
-The leading sales engagement platform vendors are successfully creating their partnership ecosystem, filling in the gaps, and allowing sales to continue to use a single engagement interface.
+The leading platform vendors are successfully creating their partnership ecosystem, filling in the gaps, and allowing sales to continue to use a single engagement interface.

 Sales engagement platforms manage the entire engagement process

 To understand what a sales engagement platform is, it’s helpful to break down the definition: “A single interface to efficiently plan, execute, track, measure, and optimize interactions between sales and customers across multiple touches and channels.”

 - Single interface—Sales engagement platforms provide a single UI for sales reps to manage their activities.
 This concept sounds simple and obvious, but previously, sales reps had to toggle between multiple tools and applications in their day-to-day process.

 - Efficiency—Many of the functions supported by sales engagement platforms can be done without a platform.
 By bringing everything together and optimizing for velocity, sales can work faster than they ever have before.

 - Plan—Touch pattern workflows can be designed to specify timing (when touches will happen), channels, and messaging.
 Multiple workflows can be created based on account or persona.